Romanichal: History

 The Romani people have origins in South Asia, likely in the regions of present-day Punjab, Rajasthan, and Sindh.
 They are believed to have migrated westwards in waves beginning in the 5th century.
-Travelling through West Asia, they settled for a time in Persia and Armenia, before crossing Anatolia and entering Europe via the Balkans in the 9th century, during the Byzantine period.
+Travelling through West Asia, they settled for a time in Persia and subsequently in Armenia, before their arrival in Anatolia and Thrace in the 9th century, during the Byzantine period.
+They later expanded throughout the Balkans, during the Ottoman expansion.
 Due to conflicts in the Balkans, particularly Ottoman wars, they continued their migration farther north and west in the 15th century, arriving in England by the early 16th century, with the earliest arrival recorded in 1512.